needle-project/laravel-rabbitmq/README.md

 ```

 ### 2.5.
 Consumers
-A consumer will alway get message from a queue.
+A consumer will always get message from a queue.
 Define a consumer:
 ```php
 'consumers' => [